The Two Weight Inequality for the Hilbert Transform: A Primer: The Stopping Form

 \subsection{Context and Discussion}

-In the functional energy inequality, one `stops' at $ \sigma $-Carleson family of intervals, where as in the stopping form, every interval is `stopping': the Haar function applied to $ g$ and the argument of the Hilbert transform are coupled.
-This leads to many complications, such as the functional energy inequality has a nearly intrinsic formulation, while the stopping form does not.
 The proof herein succeeds because the notion of size approximates the operator norm of the stopping form.
 Moreover, the `large' portions of the stopping form, there is a decoupling that takes place.

-It is very interesting that one can prove unconditional results about the two weight Hilbert transform, following the techniques in \cite{12014319}, without solving the local problem.
+It is very interesting that one can prove unconditional results about the two weight Hilbert transform, following the techniques in \cite{MR3285857}, without solving the local problem.